Springfield M1 Garand

 than the muzzle.
 The leather sling appears to be original

-although not marked.
+and dated 1948.
 The complete cleaning kit is in the

 butt storage compartment.